Gajendra's Prayers - 25

 praṇato ’smi paraṁ padam

 Gajendra is not desirous of getting the elephant body.
-He wants to go to Bhagavad-dhama.
-The Lord may say him, "If you want to come to My abode then you have to perform devotion.
+He wants to go to Bhagavad Dhama.
+The Lord may say to him, "If you want to come to My abode then you have to perform devotion.
 By devotion one attains My abode."
 In reply to that Gajendra is saying, “I am in trouble.
 Why?
 I am caught in the clutches of the crocodile.
 I am in the grip of the crocodile of material life.
-I do not know how to perform Bhakti.
-If it would have been know to me I would have performed Bhakti.
+I do not know how to perform devotion.
+If it would have been known to me I would have performed devotion.
 But I am in trouble.
 I do not know how to perform devotion.
 I am seeing this world with my material senses.
 This world must have some creator.
 I am not in a condition where I can pay my obeisances to the creator by bowing down to Him.
 So I am offering my obeisances to Him mentally.
 I am a mere animal.”

 yoga-randhita-karmāṇo